evantayloryates/yabai-wiki-fork/Uninstalling-yabai.md

 # uninstall yabai
 brew uninstall yabai

-# these are logfiles that may be created when running yabai using brew services.
+# these are logfiles that may be created when running yabai as a service.
-# path may differ if a custom brew prefix has been selected.
+rm -rf /tmp/yabai_$USER.out.log
-rm -rf /usr/local/var/log/yabai
+rm -rf /tmp/yabai_$USER.err.log

 # remove config and various temporary files
 rm ~/.yabairc